Goa Travel Guide

 -Stroll through the cobbled streets of the state capital, Panaji.

-Many visitors choose to combine a Goa beach holiday with the urban delights and challenges of the city of Mumbai.
+Many visitors choose to combine a Goan beach holiday with the urban delights and challenges of the city of Mumbai.
 Mumbai and Panaji are joined by a quick rail link making this trip easy.
-Another nearby city with many worthwhile attractions is Bangalore, and some choose to travel all the way south to enjoy the beauty of Kerala and Kochi.
+Another nearby city with many worthwhile attractions is Bengaluru, and some choose to travel all the way south to enjoy the beauty of Kerala and Kochi.

 Also known as Dabolim Airport, Goa International Airport is the only airport in the state of Goa, and provides a gateway to the state's exotic beaches and spectacular temples.
 The airport is located 18 miles (about 29km) southwest of Panaji.
 Get more information on Airports in Goa.

 -Goa is the smallest state in India.